In the early 1970s, most distributors had some type of system to handle accounting,

 Pennsylvania, and Southern Florida.
 CPS added new software demands, including the ability to check stock in all of

 the branch locations, regardless of where they were located.
-Normally, minicomputers were not capable of using

 By the early 1980s, we installed systems at other leading companies, who could see the value of computerizing their